-Additional resources are available in LCHS archive and special collections that may interest researchers.
-An appointment is neccessary to conduct research with our archives and special collections.
+Additional resources are available in LCHS archives and special collections that may interest researchers.
+An appointment is necessary to conduct research with our archives and special collections.

 If you are unable to come to our site, we can conduct the research for you for a suggested donation ($20/hour plus copy and mailing costs).
 Our trained volunteers can conduct research in our library, archives, and special collections as well as at the Louisa County Courthouse.
 Please contact our Research Coordinator through the form below to get started.

 The Piedmont Virginia website gives users access to the society's collection, including unique items, some unobtainable elsewhere, vital to understand and illustrate the history, people, and culture of the region as a whole.
 Other history-minded groups in the region have also contributed to the site.

 We welcome you to browse through individual items, exhibits, or the collections contributed by particular historical societies or museums.